-The first type of predatory loan is a payday loan made using predatory practices.
+Two types of predatory loans that you should be aware of are: predatory payday loans and predatory mortgage loans.
 Payday loans are small cash advances, usually of \$500 or less.
 To get a loan, you must give a payday lender a postdated personal check or an authorization for automatic withdrawal from your bank account.
-In return you receive cash, minus the lender's fees.
+In return, you receive cash, minus the lender's fees.
 Remember that payday loans should only be used for emergencies.
 If you cannot fully repay the loan within a few pay periods, you should consider a longer term loan from a financial institution.